totemorg/atomic/README.md

 @class engine [![Forked from SourceForge](https://sourceforge.net)]
 # ENGINE

-The ENGINE NodeJS module provides a foundation for hyperthreaded workflows to both stateless and stateful engines of type
+ENGINE provides a foundation for hyperthreaded workflows to (both stateless and stateful) engines of type

 	X = py,js,sh,opencv,mat,matlab,csh,r,octave, ...

-at ENGINE.X.
+at ENGINE[X].
 Engines are controlled via the following methods (restful http endpoints):

 	step (POST,insert) to advance a stateful engine init (PUT,update) to compile a stateful engine